Nepcen/custom-header-generator/README.md

 You can create your own header template.

 ### offset
-You can set an offset value to avoid modifying lines at the beginning and end of your template when generating the header.
+You can set an offset value to avoid modifying the beginning and end of each line in your template when generating the header.

 ### extraspace
 You can set a value to add extra space between comment characters and your template.